barseghyanartur/django-fobi/README.rst

 Bundled plugins and themes
 ==========================
-Fobi ships with number of bundled form element- and form handler- plugins, as well as themes which are ready to be used as is.
+`django-fobi` ships with number of bundled form element- and form handler- plugins, as well as themes which are ready to be used as is.

 Bundled form element plugins
 ----------------------------